 ANSWER: A slice or two of a ripe, raw, mature tomato that is served in moderation is ok for dogs.
 In fact, some dog foods include these juicy, red vegetables as part of a healthy, wholesome recipe as they offer an excellent source of minerals and vitamins that can be beneficial.

-Which parts of the tomato are bad for dogs?
+QUESTION: Which parts of the tomato are bad for dogs?

-While only the mature, ripe vegetable can be eaten, since the plant is officially part of the Nightshade family, your dog may not understand the difference between a tomato and the rest of the plant.
+ANSWER: While only the mature, ripe vegetable can be eaten, since the plant is officially part of the Nightshade family, your dog may not understand the difference between a tomato and the rest of the plant.
 Pet parents that grow fresh tomato plants at home, which dogs have easy access to, should be particularly aware of the risks.

 Some tomatoes can be toxic for dogs if consumed in large amounts.
 Keep the following parts of the tomato plant and tomato foods out of your dog’s reach to avoid ingestion that could make him sick.

-- Unripe, green tomato
+|– Unripe, green tomatoes|

-- Leaves on the vines
+|– Leaves or flower on the plant|

-- Any tomato sauce that goes on pizza or in pasta
+|– Tomato sauce that goes on pizza or pasta|

 ANSWER: Tomatoes belong to a family of plants known to be highly toxic to pets.
 Green tomatoes, as well as any green leaves or stems, contain concentrated amounts of solanine and tomatine (only present in immature plants).

 There is no imminent danger if a dog consumes some of the plant however, large amounts of solanine ingestion leads to side-effects of toxicity.
 Only a ripe, raw, slice of tomato is ok for dogs to eat.